explaingit

 USE CASE 3

-Automate production of social media clips that update with live data without manual editing.
+Automate social media video clips that pull in fresh content without manual editing

 USE CASE 4